lucee/Lucee/README.md

 ## Philosophy

-The Lucee team “treats slowness as a bug".
+The Lucee team "treats slowness as a bug".
 Many performance tests have shown Lucee to perform faster than other CFML engines.

 Lucee attempts to resolve many inconsistencies found in traditional CFML; either forcing changes in language behavior, or providing configurable options in the Lucee Administrator.